perldoc > Text::Reform

 @data;

-Note the recursive use of "form" within the "footer" option!
+Note the recursive use of form within the footer option!

-is right justified in the header and the page number is centred in the
+Alternatively, to set up headers and footers such that the running head is right justified in the header and the page number is centred in the footer:

 form { header => { right => "Running head" },